Leavine to get upgraded Gibbs, TRD support in 2020

-Leavine Family Racing is not only getting a new driver in Christopher Bell next season, but an upgraded in support.
+Leavine Family Racing is not only getting a new driver in Christopher Bell next season, but an upgrade in support.

 Included in Tuesday’s announcement of Bell taking over the No. 95 Toyota for the 2020 NASCAR Cup Series season was the phrase “enhanced technical alliance.”
 In joining forces with Joe Gibbs Racing and Toyota Racing Development this year, LFR switched to running Toyotas and receiving as much support from both parties as they could afford.
 Earlier this summer, the team began to run older Gibbs cars.